-As of 31 December 2018, the Bank had more than: (a) 7.7 million credit cards in issue to its own customers, representing approximately 14.4% of the total Turkish credit card market by total issuance volume and approximately 11.7% by number of cards outstanding, (b) 10.5 million debit cards, representing approximately 7.2% of the Turkish debit card market and (c) 349,733 Bank-owned point-of-sale terminals, representing approximately 12.2% of the total Turkish market, each according to the Interbank Card Centre.
-As of 31 December 2018, the Bank, with a 15.2% market share of the Turkish credit card market in terms of the number of purchase transactions on a bank-only basis, managed two different credit card brands, "Maximum Card" and "Maximiles," and was the third largest participant in the market in terms of total transaction volume (not including cash withdrawal volume) (source: Interbank Card Centre).
+As of 31 December 2019, the Bank had more than: (a) 8.1 million credit cards in issue to its own customers, representing approximately 14.3% of the total Turkish credit card market by total issuance volume and approximately 11.6% by number of cards outstanding, (b) 10.8 million debit cards, representing approximately 6.5% of the Turkish debit card market and (c) 166,911 Bank-owned point-of-sale terminals, representing approximately 10.4% of the total Turkish market, each according to the Interbank Card Centre.
+As of 31 December 2019, the Bank, with a 14.6% market share of the Turkish credit card market in terms of the number of purchase transactions on a bank-only basis, managed two different credit card brands, "Maximum Card" and "Maximiles," and was the third largest participant in the market in terms of total transaction volume (not including cash withdrawal volume) (source: Interbank Card Centre).

 The Maximum Card and Maximum loyalty programme award customers with instalment advantages and reward points, which can be redeemed in various stores.
-As of 31 December 2018, cardholders were able take advantage of the Maximum loyalty programme at over 392,000 member merchant points.
+As of 31 December 2019, cardholders were able take advantage of the Maximum loyalty programme at over 402,000 member merchant points.
 Launched in 2009, "Maximiles" targets frequent flyers, offering customers the opportunity to earn air miles with every purchase as well as the reward points and instalment advantages of a regular Maximum Card.
 With its credit card segmentation model, the Bank keeps track of its customers' spending behaviour and develops specific programmes for different segments.
+The Bank also gives customers, in exchange for a specific interest rate or commission, the opportunity to defer payment on a retail transaction, pay a retail transaction in installments, defer a statement balance, pay a statement balance in installments, pay a cash advance transaction in installments, which provides the customers with increased financial flexibility.
+In addition, the Bank allows customers to transfer money from one card to another (e.g., use a card to pay down the balance on another card if the customer prefers to have the balance on a different card).
+In November 2019, the Bank introduced a new prepaid card (the "Digital MaxiPara Card"), which allows "Maximum Mobil" app users to apply and use their card digitally without the need for a physical card.
+In addition, the Bank has launched a "Maximum Gaming Card" for e-sports enthusiasts, which card allows users to earn gaming points with every e-commerce transaction.

 The card business is not viewed by the Bank as an isolated product but, rather, that it complements other products within the Bank's retail and corporate banking product portfolio.
 In monitoring a relationship with a particular customer, the Bank considers the profitability and the lifetime value of the relationship as a whole and not only with respect to the card business.
 The Bank's management believes that the Bank's card business is a core component of the Bank's retail banking business, driving the cross-selling of other products such as demand deposits and commercial accounts and enabling the Bank to remain competitive in the Turkish banking sector.
-The Bank's payment system constitutes its largest source of net fees and commissions income, contributing 41.3%, 39.3% and 43.6% of total net fees and commissions income in 2016, 2017 and 2018, respectively.
+The Bank's payment system constitutes its largest source of net fees and commissions income, contributing 42.2% of total net fees and commissions income in 2019 (43.7% in 2018).